 Life is so comfortable now, but I long for excitement.
 I’m the guy who has to get out of the house and do new things every day.
 Whereas my wife can comfortably stay home for weeks.

-Biggest Concern Living Abroad
+Biggest Concern Of Living Abroad With Kids

 That said, we now live in the time of the internet, social media, and video chat with our phones.
 It’s much easier to keep in touch today than when I was growing up.